Russia detains Wall Street Journal reporter on suspicion of spying | Law-Order

 - Russian Federation

+Russia has tightened censorship laws since it sent tens of thousands of troops into Ukraine on Feb.
+24 last year in what it called a "special military operation," bringing in jail terms for people deemed to have "discredited" the military.
+The definition of what constitutes a state secret, particularly in the military sphere, has been broadened too.

+"The problem is that recently updated Russian legislation and the FSB's interpretation of espionage today allow for the imprisonment of anyone who is simply interested in military affairs," said Tatiana Stanovaya, a Kremlin watcher and founder of the R.Politik political analysis firm.
+"That is, (anyone who) writes about the war against Ukraine, private military companies, the state of affairs in the army, the equipment of troops with ammunition, military tactics and strategy," she said.

-Other foreign journalists covering Russia expressed support for Gershkovich online, saying he was a professional journalist, not a spy.
-Andrei Soldatov, an author and expert in Russia's security agencies who is outside the country, said on social media:
+Other foreign journalists covering Russia expressed support for Gershkovich online, saying he was a professional reporter, not a spy.
+Andrei Soldatov, an author and expert in Russia's security agencies who is outside the country, said on Twitter:

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)